Timber Pest and Termite Inspections Perth, WA

 To safeguard consumers, Australian Standards have compiled AS4349.3, which is the only recognised standard for pre-purchase inspections.

 Somewhere between 1 to 2 hours should be spent inspecting the property, depending on the size, construction type and state of the property.
 All accessible areas should be inspected and reported, however, many houses are very difficult to inspect.
 Good access to all timbers in a house is needed to inspect for timber pest.

-In addition to advising on the status of the property, a timber pest report should include areas that can’t be inspected and the potential risk from this.
+In addition to advising on the status of the property, a timber pest & termite inspection report should include areas that can’t be inspected and the potential risk from this.
 It should give relevant information on conditions that are conducive to timber pest attack and how to protect the property.
-Old damage, as well as any current activity should be recorded in the report and if active timber pests are found then it should be formally identified before any chemical treatment is applied.
+Old damage, as well as any current activity should be recorded in the home inspection report and if active timber pests, such as termites, are found then they should be formally identified before any chemical treatment is applied.

-A number of companies will only inspect for termites and not borer or wood decay fungi.
+A number of companies will only provide home inspection reports for termites and not borer or wood decay fungi.
 These pests may have a lower public profile than termites, but their damage potential is such that any inspection, which ignores them, is incomplete.